l7mp/dcontroller/doc/concepts-view.md

     - apiGroup: "apps"
       kind: Deployment
   pipeline:
-    "@aggregate":
-      # Create one view object for each Deployment
-      - "@project":
+    "@project":
       metadata:
         # The view will have the same name and namespace as the Deployment
         name: "$.metadata.name"
         namespace: "$.metadata.namespace"
       spec:
         # The view's spec contains only the replica count
         replicas: "$.spec.replicas"
   target:
     # This controller writes to our custom view
     kind: DeploymentSummaryView